koor-tech/handbook.koor.tech/docs/handbook/performance-metrics-and-evaluation.md

 - Team-level Key Performance Indicators (KPIs) that we use to measure health of existing organizational capabilities
 - Individual performance feedback, that we use to grow as individuals and develop our careers

 Our process is modeled after GitLab's but simplified because we're so much smaller.
-You can learn more about their process through their pages on [OKRs][56], [KPIs][57], and [360 feedback][58].
+You can learn more about their process through their pages on [OKRs](https://about.gitlab.com/company/okrs/), [KPIs](https://about.gitlab.com/handbook/ceo/kpis/), and [360 feedback](https://about.gitlab.com/handbook/people-group/360-feedback/).

 #### Key aspects of Koor Technologies, Inc. performance management

 The most important aspects of our performance framework are:

 - We have one north star \-- population growth.
 This helps us measure the results of all of our other efforts and prioritize what matters.
-At the end of the day, our contribution to the world will scale with the number of people living in cities powered by Koor Technologies, Inc..
+At the end of the day, our contribution to the world will scale with the number of people living in cities powered by Koor Technologies, Inc.
 - OKRs are written and evaluated each quarter and are intended primarily for organization functions or teams rather than individuals.
 They articulate measurable goals we aim to achieve in order to materially advance our capabilities.
 They should be focused and ambitious \-- i.e. we should expect between 1 and 3 OKRs per function and set them to stretch us beyond what we are sure we can achieve.
 - KPIs are also at a function or team level and measure the health of existing capabilities.
 Each function has responsibilities that they must contribute in order for the company to run.
 Finance pays invoices and closes the books; engineering rapidly builds high-quality features; our product serves users.
 Each function will keep a variety of Performance Indicators (PIs) to evaluate whether it's delivering what's needed.
 Those that are most important will be considered "Key" (a "KPI") and raised to the awareness of other departments.
 - Individual performance feedback focuses on creating a productive dialog between a team member and their manager.
 It aims to build self-awareness and foster professional development.
 We do not have numPeople Opsal scores or a formal process that ties personal goals with team OKRs or PIs.
 Instead, the process will collect input from the team member and others familiar with their work around strengths, areas for improvement, and general.
 We also facilitate feedback from team members to their managers.